xBelladonna/LemmeSmash/README.md

 ## Running the bot yourself

-The bot is written in JavaScript and uses a [mongoDB] database to store keysmash tags and custom character sets.
+The bot is written in JavaScript and uses a [MongoDB](https://www.mongodb.com/) database to store keysmash tags and custom character sets.
 It also takes a configuration file in JSON format that must be named `config.json`.

 ### With Docker